openshift/source-to-image/README.md

 1. Whether a source image is compatible with incremental building
 1. Whether an incremental build can be formed when an image is compatible

-If the source image is compatible, a prior build already exists, and the `--clean` option is not used, the workflow is as follows:
+If a save-artifacts script exists, a prior build already exists, and the `--clean` option is not used, the workflow is as follows:

 1. `sti` creates a new docker container from the prior build image, with a volume in `/tmp/artifacts`